PhilJd/tf-quaternion/README.md

 An implementation of quaternions for and written in tensorflow.
 Fully derivable.
 Licensed under MIT License.

-Note: This project is currently in beta status.
+**Note: This project is currently in alpha status.
+Some functions have not even been tested yet.**
+**Most of the ToDos should be done by the 5th of April.  **

 The tfquaternion module provides an implementation of quaternions as a tensorflow graph.
+The quaternion value can either be represented as `tf.Tensor` or `tf.Variable`.
-As all operations are derivable, the module can also be used to optimize a rotation of points in 3D space.
+As all operations are derivable, the module can be used to optimize a rotation of points in 3D space, given that a `tf.Variable` is used to represent the value.
+Other awesome features are:
+- Operations are scoped, so they appear nice and clean in your tensorboard graph.
+- Operators are implemented.

 Let's take a look at a simple rotation:
 ```